Ah, the Facebook cover photo. Your personal billboard. Your first impression. Your chance to shine.

 Best in class for: Showcasing its products

 If you have a cool product, then why not use your cover photo as a showcase?
 Take Mt.MaskingTape, a brand that embodies the motto, “Making is Fun.”
-Using fun color, a bit of strategic product placement, and simple photography, they highlight their product and their company personality.
-Because who else would treat washi tape to its very own fashion show and runway?
+Using fun color, a bit of strategic product placement (Snoopy’s dog house is made of – what else? – strips of the company’s colorful Peanuts™ themed masking tape), they highlight their product and their company personality.

 Best in class for: Product placement